ai4iot/iot-segmentations/README.md

 In the future, additional models will be incorporated into the project to provide a broader range of options for person detection.
 Contributions and suggestions for new models are welcome.

-## Dataset

-For training, we have used the [person_dataset](input/person_dataset).
-Contains two classes (person and nonperson).
-It is made up with images from coco dataset and images taken grom an ESP32-CAM.
-For testing we have used the [esp-camera](input/test/esp-camera).
-Contains 1000 images all taken from an ESP32-CAM.

 ## Getting Started

 To get started with this project, follow these steps: